lukister/Mermaid.Generator/README.md

 # Mermaid.Generator

-Class diagram generator that can read Type information and generate mermaid class diagram.
+Class diagram generator that can read Type information and generate [mermaid class diagram](https://mermaid.js.org/syntax/classDiagram.html).

+This should be use full tool for auto documenting code.
+It should allow to better and quicker understand code dependencies in (legacy) projects.

 ## Usage: